ja153903/baruch-mth3300/spr2025/introduction/lecture.md

 print(a + b)
 ```

-If you're using Visual Studio Code or PyCharm, there should be an option to run your code if you have the appropriate plugins.

 If want to run this code in the terminal, run your file with the following command:

 ```bash